SnapLib/npm-fs/docs/package/README.md

 ### Element abstract class

-The [`AbstractElement`][2] is an abstract class that every file and directory element inherits from.
-This class provides implementations of properties and behaviors that are shared by both files and directories.
+The [`AbstractElement`][2] class is an abstract class that every file and directory element extends from.
+This class provides an implementations for the constructor so this element object can be created with the path and element properties provided via constructor arguments.

 ## FileElement interface